wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 you to purchase a licence.
 Ideally, you'll want to select an IDE that supports integration with Django.

 We use PyCharm as it supports virtual environments and Django integration - though you will have to configure the IDE accordingly.
+[PyCharm is also available for students](https://www.jetbrains.com/student/) - and JetBrains provides a graduate discount, too.

 ##Code Repository